ToniWonKanobi/theoveranalyzed.net/posts/2016/7/21/ios-7-wasnt-up-to-apples-standards-and-thats-a-shame.md

-Title: iOS 7 Wasn't Up to Apple's Standards When It Was Released
+Title: iOS 7 Wasn't Up to Apple's Standards, and That's a Shame
 Date: 2016-07-21 09:00
 Description: Remember Helvetica Neue Ultra Light in the first beta of iOS 7?
 What were they thinking?
 Tags: Design